 Will I Have To Meet With A Pre-Trial Probation Officer In The First Month After An Arrest?

 It depends on the terms of pretrial release.
 Requiring supervised pretrial probation is generally reserved for cases involving serious crimes with aggravating circumstances.
 Most pretrial release requirements are not monitored by a probation officer.

 Is Pre-Trial Counseling Or Treatment Advisable In A Criminal Case?

 First, does the Defendant need and/or want counseling or treatment?
 If there is a problem for which a Defendant needs/or wants counseling or treatment, there are resources available through the health department or private providers.
 Second, we generally reserve our recommendation as to whether to disclose counseling and/or treatment until we receive discovery from the State.
 Most, but not all, counseling or treatment is privileged such that the ultimate decision to disclose rests with our client.
 That being said, we only advise disclosure if we think it will help a client’s case.

 What Advice Would You Give To Someone Who Recently Was Arrested?

 Envoke your fifth amendment right to remain silent, and exercise your sixth amendment right to an attorney, and retain an attorney as soon as possible.

 For more information on Court Appearance In The 1st Month, a free initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (301) 892-6007 today.
+Get the information and legal answers you are seeking talk Arnold F. Phillips by calling today.